 - What Are the Best Brands of Rose Hip Tea?

 - How To Make Rose Hip Tea At Home

 - Final Thoughts

 What is Rose Hip?

 Rose Hip is the fruit that grows on the rose plant called Rosa canina.
-There are actually several thousand species of rose plants, so rose hips don’t grow on every rose flower.
-It is usually small and red.
-The rose hip is packed with antioxidants and has been used for teas, jams, syrups, and even soups, bread, and wine.
-It’s possible to eat rose hips raw like a berry, however the fruit does contain hairs which aren’t pleasant to eat.
-For this reason, most people ingest rose hips by some other method.
+There are several thousand species of rose plants, so rose hips don’t grow on every rose flower.
+It is usually small in size and a brightly colored red, thanks to the antioxidant procyanidin.
+It is used for teas, jams, syrups, soups, bread, and even wine.

 Is Rose Hip Tea Good For You?